amitesharqiva/lpx_api_iptc/README.md

 ## Overview

-This repository contains the LPC API project, a powerful and flexible API for managing events.
+This repository contains the LPX API project, a powerful and flexible API for managing events.
 The API allows users to publish events, subscribe to events, and retrieve event metadata.

 ## Features